 Tiger’s father’s father’s father has been lost to historical record, but he was probably from the Ivory Coast or from somewhere in the Congo.

-In conclusion, we can certainly call Tiger Woods black, even to his face, as long as no one nearby is really touchy about using the word “black,” in which case we should probably say African American, despite the very limiting nature of such a claim considering Tiger’s multi-latitudinal-ethnic-make-up.
+In conclusion, we can certainly call Tiger Woods black, even to his face, as long as no one nearby is overly sensitive about using the word “black,” in which case we should probably say African-American, despite the very limiting nature of such a claim considering Tiger’s multi-latitudinal ethnic make-up.

-What we do know is that he is awfully good at golf but is sadly susceptible to back injuries, a trait he probably inherited from his mother’s father’s sister’s aunt, who suffered from nonspecific lower back pain.
+What we do know is that he was once an exceptional golfer, but is sadly susceptible to back injuries, a trait he probably inherited from his mother’s father’s father’s sister’s aunt, who suffered from nonspecific lower back pain.
 Her name, strangely, was Frank.